TinyBlueRobots/EventSub/README.md

 There's an example host in `./src/Web`, you will need to set the following environment variables:

 - `DATABASE` : The type of database, either `MySql`, `SqlServer`, or `PostgreSql`
-- `CONNECTIONSTRING` : DAtabase connection string
+- `CONNECTIONSTRING` : Database connection string
 - `APIKEY` : Api key provided either by query string value `apikey` or `X-API-KEY` header
 - `PORT`: An optional port to run the service on, defaults to 80